UBS must face ex-bond strategist's whistleblower lawsuit

 UBS spokeswoman Erica Chase said in an email: "While we are disappointed in this decision, we continue to believe that the claims have no merit and we will continue to vigorously defend the case."

-Robert Stulberg, a lawyer for Murray, said in an interview: "We are gratified that Mr. Murray can now seek a full and fair remedy from a jury for his unlawful discharge.
-We are confident that he will prevail at trial."
+Robert Stulberg, a lawyer for Murray, was not immediately available for comment on Wednesday.

-In seeking to dismiss the lawsuit, UBS had said Murray's termination was part of a cost-cutting drive that eliminated thousands of jobs, after the bank had reported lower-than-expected revenue and a $2 billion loss from unauthorized trading by "rogue trader" Kweku Adoboli.
+In seeking to dismiss the lawsuit, UBS said Murray's termination was part of a cost-cutting drive that eliminated thousands of jobs after the company had reported lower-than-expected revenue and a $2 billion loss from unauthorized trading by "rogue trader" Kweku Adoboli.

-Murray was fired fewer than nine months into his second stint at UBS.